 December 14th, 2018 -- The Tulalip Tribal Police Department remains committed to protecting the community by deploying resources to investigate complaints of alleged narcotics sales recognizing the devastating impacts of this criminal behavior on individuals, families, and the community.

 Illicit Fentanyl Detected in New Forms

-December 7th, 2018 -- The Washington State Department of Health reports that illicit fentanyl is being detected in new forms and is causing an increasing a number of overdose deaths in the state.
+December 7th, 2018 -- The Washington State Department of Health reports that illicit fentanyl is being detected in new forms and is causing an increasing number of overdose deaths in the state.

 Tulalip Tribal Police Halloween Safety Tips

 October 30th, 2018 -- Summer is over and Halloween is here!
 The Tulalip Tribal Police department wants everyone to enjoy this spooky holiday safely.
 Here are some tips for families to stay safe and enjoy a night out Trick-or-Treating.

 October 29th, 2018, a phone scam has been circulating in our community targeting Grandparents and Elders.

 The scam typically begins with a person pretending to be a grandchild asking their grandparent or respected elder for help.
 The person on the phone will begin with something like, “It’s your favorite grandson” or, “ Do you know who this is grandma?”

 Tulalip Police Response to Reported Threat